TITLE 68: PROFESSIONS AND OCCUPATIONS

 A) Full-time service in the armed forces of the United States of America during a substantial part of the prerenewal period; or

-B) Extreme hardship, which shall be determined on an individual basis by the Board and shall be limited to documentation of:
+B) Extreme hardship shall be determined on an individual basis by the Board and be defined as an inability to devote sufficient hours to fulfilling the CE requirements during the applicable prerenewal period because of:

 3) If an interview with the Board is requested at the time the request for the waiver is filed with the Division, the renewal applicant shall be given at least 20 days written notice of the date, time and place of the interview by certified mail, return receipt requested.